soorjya/The-Weirdos-NFT-Website-main/README.md

 ⭐⭐⭐⭐ This repo is nominated in [Top How To Nft Open-Source Projects on Github](https://gitclone.dev/top-how-to-nft-open-source-projects-on-github/).

+ This is an HTML comment in Markdown -->

 ### NOTE:  <br />
 There is one change in the Button.js File.  <br />
 Wrap Btn inside Link component like below for the link to work.